 Some examples would be, a bath and body company sponsoring an article on the history of Frankincense and Myrrh to correspond with the launch a new Frankincense and Myrrh body lotion.
-Or an indie perfumer, who’s company is based on traditional Japanese scent-elements, may wish to sponsor a series of posts on the use of fragrance in Japanese funerals.
+Or an indie perfumer, whose company is based on traditional Japanese scent-elements, may wish to sponsor a series of posts on the use of fragrance in Japanese funerals.

 If interested in sponsoring an article, please contact me at the address above.